OpenBioLink/SAFRAN/README.md

 To be able to quickly estimate evaluation results, the prediction can be performed only on a sample of the test set.
 The sample size is dependent on the confidence level and the margin of error, both can be set in the properties file.

 If f.e. the confidence level is set to 95% and the margin of error is set to 5%, then the evaluation results of  95% of trials lie between ±5% of the evaluation results of the whole test set.
-An example on the accuracy and runtimes can be seen [here](https://github.com/OpenBioLink/IRIFAB#trial), where the runtime was improved from 4.6 hours to 40 seconds with estimated similar results.
+An example on the accuracy and runtimes can be seen [here](https://github.com/OpenBioLink/IRIFAB#trial), where the runtime was improved from 50 minutes to 40 seconds with estimated similar results.

 ## Performance

+***For more details on the performance see [here](https://github.com/OpenBioLink/IRIFAB/wiki/Performance)***

 ### Used datasets